Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers: Preliminary

 \subsection{Problem Formulation}

 Our preliminary analysis in Tab.~\ref{table:intro} verifies that current attack strategies are ineffective for models under different learning paradigms.
 To overcome these limitations, we propose a novel transferable graph prompt attack trained with GPL.
-Specifically, we divide the backdoor attack into two phases: backdoor trigger optimization phase (\textbf{Upstream}) and backdoor attack phase (\textbf{Downstream}).

-\textbf{Upstream.} In the upstream phase, we first construct a condensed subgraph trigger pool~($\mathcal{T}$) with diverse structural and feature patterns.
+We first construct a condensed subgraph trigger pool~($\mathcal{T}$) with diverse structural and feature patterns.
 Inspired by GPL, we adopt its mechanism to optimize the backdoor triggers, thereby improving their transferability.
 We denote $\oplus$ as the process of injecting prompts $p \in \mathcal{P}$, where $\mathcal{P}$ includes both token-based and subgraph-based prompts.
 We define $a_t(\cdot)$ as the operation of selecting and attaching a trigger from the trigger pool $\mathcal{T}$.
 Moreover, $f_\theta(\mathcal{G}^i)$ denotes the embedding of the local subgraph centered at node $v_i$ using the pre-trained GNN model $f_\theta$, followed by node-level classification via the classifier $f_c(\cdot)$.
 Given a clean attributed graph $\mathcal{G} = (\mathcal{V}, \textbf{A}, \textbf{X})$, let $\mathcal{V}_{Tr}$ denote the set of labeled nodes used for training with clean labels.
 Let $\mathcal{V}_P \subset \mathcal{V}_U$ be the set of poisoned nodes to which triggers are attached and the target label $y_t$ is assigned.
 The optimization of backdoor triggers under the GPL setting can be formulated as:

 where $l(\cdot)$ is the cross-entropy loss and $\theta_\mathcal{T}$ represents the parameters of the subgraph trigger set $\mathcal{T}$.
 In the constraint, the number of poisoned nodes $|\mathcal{V}_P|$ is bounded by $\Delta_p$.